 The detector, whose concept is shown in figure 1, will be placed in a 700 m deep underground laboratory located at Jiangmen (Guangdong province) in South China, 53 km away from the Taishan and Yangjiang reactor complexes.
 The central detector consists of a 20-kiloton of Linear Alkyl-Benzene (LAB) liquid scintillator contained inside a 12 cm thick and 35.4 m wide acrylic ball, supported by a Stainless-Steel Struss (SSS) of 40 m diameter, and instrumented by 17612 20-inch PMTs covering more than 75 % of the SSS area.
 In addition, up to 25600 3-inch PMTs will fill the gaps among the large PMTs in order to improve the energy and vertex resolutions.
-To achieve the primary goal of the MH determination, an unprecedented energy resolution of 3~%at 1 MeV is a critical parameter which requires a total photocathode coverage bigger than 75%, a large PMT quantum efficiency (35%) and the LS attenuation length bigger than 20 m at 430 nm.
+To achieve the primary goal of the MH determination, an unprecedented energy resolution of 3 % at 1 MeV is a critical parameter which requires the total photocathode coverage bigger than 75%, a large PMT quantum efficiency (35%) and the LS attenuation length bigger than 20 m at 430 nm.
 The central detector is immersed in a 44 m-high, 43.5-wide ultrapure water Cherenkov pool, instrumented by about 2000 20-inch PMTs that will tag events coming from outside the neutrino target.
 It will also act as a passive shielding for gammas and neutrons induced by cosmic rays in the surrounding rock.
 A muon tracker, composed of three layers of plastic scintillator strips, will be installed on top of the detector in order to tag cosmic muons and validate the muon track reconstruction.
+A complete description of the experiment can be found in 1) and 6).